 The primary outcome variable of the study was EE, and participants reported the frequency of EE at the end of each day via email.
 Participants also completed a self-report measure of body image flexibility, an ACT-specific process of change, weekly at the beginning of each therapy session and completed self-report disordered eating measures and measures of other relevant issues at pre-treatment, the mid-point of treatment, post-treatment, and at a 3-month follow-up (see Tables 2 and 3 and Figure 1).

 Self-monitoring of EE.
 Following the completion of the screening assessment, the participants identified EE as their target behavior to be monitored.
 EE was operationalized as “an episode of eating any amount of food impulsively when not hungry in response to an emotional experience.”
 Participants were instructed to email the study personnel at the end of each day with the frequency of EE for that day.
 Participant 1 contacted the second author who served as her therapist, and Participant 2 contacted the first author who served as his therapist during the course of treatment.
+These data points served as the main outcome variable and partially guided treatment.

 Self-report ACT-consistent process of change variables.
 Participants completed the Body Image-Acceptance and Action Questionnaire (BI-AAQ; Sandoz et al., 2013) each week.
 The BI-AAQ is a 12-item self-report measure designed to assess body image flexibility which is a kind of psychological flexibility specific to body image.
 The scale measures the extent to which individuals struggle with negative body image, the degree to which they avoid or are affected by body image-related negative psychological experiences, and the extent to which individuals engage in values-consistent activities despite body dissatisfaction.
 All items are rated on a 7-point Likert-like scale ranging from 1 (never true) to 7 (always true).
 Total scores for BI-AAQ range from 12 to 84.
 All items are reversed scored so that higher scores indicate higher body image flexibility.
 The BI-AAQ has shown good internal consistency (Cronbach’s alpha = .92), as well as concurrent, criterion-related, and incremental validity in an undergraduate population (Sandoz et al., 2013).